0

 Creating colour charts will help you understand how you can make some colours lighter, brighter, darker or duller!
 A Colour Wheel and Pocket Guide to Mixing Colour will also help you.

 We also stock a number of books which will help you understand techniques, terminology, create portraits or abstract landscapes.
-We have compiled a list below.

-Books on Acrylic painting
+Books on acrylic painting

 Painting surface; papers, canvas boards and sketchbooks for acrylic paintings